wp-plugins/dreamobjects/readme.txt

 DreamHost has its own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects&#153;</a> - an inexpensive, scalable object storage service that was developed from the ground up to provide a reliable, flexible cloud storage solution for entrepreneurs and developers.
 It provides a perfect, scalable storage solution for your WordPress site.

 Well now that we've gotten the sales-pitch out of the way, DreamObjects Connections will plugin your WordPress site into DreamObjects, tapping into the amazing power of automated backups, fileuploaders, and more!

+<em>Please do not open DreamHost Support Tickets for this plugin.</em> Honestly, the support techs are fantastic, but they can't debug this yet, so they'll just send you here anyway.
+Post in the <a href="http://wordpress.org/support/plugin/dreamobjects">support forum here</a>, and I'll get to you ASAP.

 = Backup Features =
 * Automatically backs up your site (DB and files) to your DreamObjects cloud on a daily, weekly, or monthly schedule.